peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 ### <a href="#wire-up">2.
 Wire-up</a>

 Once the code was instrumented and deployed, the next step was to get it plumbed into the Prometheus.
-Often, this required deploying Prometheus info a new corner of our infrastructure.
+Often, this required deploying Prometheus into a new corner of our infrastructure.
 This was easily the most time-consuming and trickiest technical part of the project, especially at the beginning, when we were still discovering and defining best practices.
 Our heterogeneous services had